roguehistory/DIGH-HIST3812/content/en/week/two/instructions.md

 {{< notice success "Important" >}} Hypothesis exists on the open web, so make sure you're always making your annotations in the **group space**, not the **public** space.
 Finally, you may want to use the [crowdlaaers](https://crowdlaaers.org/) service to keep track of the global development of our annotation space - go to that site, click on 'Groups', and follow the prompts to connect your Hypothesis account to the service.
 {{< /notice >}}

+#### 3. Join the Class Discord.
+HIST 3812 A DIGITAL HISTORY.

 Discord is a chat server that also allows voice, video, and screensharing.
 We will use it in this class mostly as a social space and a space to get help, especially in the more technical aspects of what we're doing.

-{{< notice success "Important" >}} I don't want heroic lone scholars.
-If you are struggling with something - whether it's the ideas in the readings or the tech - look for help; DM me privately, or post in the relevant week's channel.
-If you can help someone, jump in. **I encourage collaboration**.
-If you get help from someone, just acknowledge it in your own work.
-Also: **in tech work, if it doesn't come in 30 minutes, it won't come in 3 hours** Asking for help is not a weakness: it's a sign of strength & scholarly maturity.
-{{< /notice >}}

-#### 3. Join the Class Discord.
-HIST 3812 A DIGITAL HISTORY.

 You can download Discord [here](https://discordapp.com/apps) or you can [use it in a broswer](https://discordapp.com/app).

 Once you're in, there's a welcome message with a reaction emoji at the end - click on the thumbs up to confirm that you've read the message.
 This will unlock the various channels in the server, including voice and screensharing.